DanielleTrent/My-first-webpage/readme.md

 ## Description

-_{This first webpage was written with the guidence from Epicodus.It contains a link to my favorite things webpage.}_
+_This first webpage was written with the guidence from Epicodus.It contains a link to my favorite things webpage._

 ## Setup/Installation Requirements